EagleIdaho.com is proudly presented by

 Also please know that even if your first visit is just for research, I would still enjoy spending time with you.
 A few hours spent together at the beginning of your trip to get the lay of the land will help the balance of your visit be that much more valuable.

-I am happy to help and I would enjoy hearing from.
+I am happy to help and I would enjoy hearing from you.
 Please feel free to contact me anytime.

 Eagle Idaho Overview